 Generally speaking, babies need to be able to hold their heads up with strong neck muscles before using a swing.

-Before deciding on which baby outdoor swing you’re interested in, double check it’s suitable for your baby in terms of their age and weight.
+Before deciding on which baby outdoor toddler swing you’re interested in, double-check its weight limit and if it is suitable for your baby in terms of their age and weight.

-Most swings listed here are suitable for babies from either six or nine months old.
+Most swings listed here are suitable for babies from either six or nine months old and have a reasonable weight limit.

 The HearthSong Sky Curve has the largest weight limit at 400 pounds!